Pavlo Cherepin: Interesting facts

-Pavlo Cherepin is the first Ukrainian co-driver to win a single special stage in WRC overall – it happened on SS6 of the 2015 Rally Sweden.
+Cherepin is the first Ukrainian co-driver to win a single special stage in WRC overall – it happened on SS6 of the 2015 Rally Sweden.

-Pavlo Cherepin is the only Ukrainian co-driver who scored points in the World Rally Championship.
+Cherepin is the only Ukrainian co-driver who scored points in the World Rally Championship.
 This achievement is hard to repeat because Cherepin gained the points with two different drivers – Oleksandr Saliuk Jr. and Yuriy Protasov.